-Microsoft wins a new patent that has more details about how the volume control user interface will look like and work on a foldable device.
+Microsoft wins a new patent with more details about how the volume control user interface will look and work on a foldable device.
 The new patent talks about the volume control that is not on the exterior of the device.

 The new patent grants for eliminating the physical buttons to control volume and instead of using the virtual control by merely using on display virtual controls.
 This will also give an uncluttered exterior finish to the device.
-While individual audio control for the two speakers attached each to the dual displays is present, an overall volume adjustment control is also provided for the device.
+While individual audio control for the two speakers attached to the dual displays is present, the device is also provided with an overall volume adjustment control.

 Parallel output mode allows both speakers attached to the two displays to fire separate audios whereas mixed audio output mode mixes outputs from two speakers connected to the two screens.
 The patent shows two different applications on the multi-screen computing device while we can play music on one display and simultaneously can open a game App on the other display.